polca/premise/docs/extract.rst

 * Woody biomass gasification, using an entrained flow gasifier
 * Woody biomass gasification, using an entrained flow gasifier, with Carbon Capture and Storage
 * Coal gasification
+* Coal gasification, with Carbon Capture and Storage
 * Electrolysis

 Inventories using Steam Methane Reforming are from Antonini_ et al. 2021.